All Episodes

 I will take the blame.

-But uh I have an excuse, but I'm not gonna lay it off on the drive bys.
+But I have an excuse, but I'm not going to lay it off on the drive-bys.

 I mean, I don't expect them to be right anyway, so it's my mistake for not checking second place.

-Anyway, just just to repeat this, because I had to hurry this through the uh for the break previously, Andrea Mitchell, NBC News in Washington, got hold of a former classmate of Mohammed Yusuf Abdullahiz and started asking the schoolmate what kind of things young Mohammed likes to do.
+Andrea Mitchell, NBC News, Washington, got hold of a former classmate of Muhammad Yusuf Abdulaziz and started asking the schoolmate what kind of things young Muhammad likes to do.

-By the way, Mohammed's family, they're apparently well to do, big house, swimming pool.
+By the way, Muhammad's family, they're apparently well-to-do, big house, swimming pool.

-Um, Andrea Mitchell said, Well, did uh did Mohammed enjoy hunting and other small town Tennessee activity?
+Anyway, Andrea Mitchell said, well, did Muhammad enjoy hunting and other small-town Tennessee activity?

 Is this where I get me a hunting license during the campaign in 2004?